-My name is Kaimes Beasley and I am a Governor, I joined the Board of Governors in May 2016.
+My name is Kaimes Beasley and I am the chair of Governors, I joined the Board of Governors in May 2016.

 My wife and I have lived in Worth since 2003 and our eldest son started Reception in 2014; our second child attends pre-school at Busy Bees at the Worth Village Hall.
 I am an officer with Her Majesty's Coastguard and am currently the Maritime Operations Controller at Dover Coastguard Operations Centre.